Why investors must look to the future, a gold stock to avoid, and what really is a realistic rate of return

 “Individuals who will live in the future should be less distant from us, in moral terms, than many people believe.
 Their interests should have greater sway over our calculations and that means we should invest more in the future.”

-These are philosophical concepts but they will take on concrete reality for investor portfolios and government policy because of the rapidly-approaching challenges arising from an aging population.
+These are philosophical concepts but they will take on concrete reality for investor portfolios and government policy because of the rapidly approaching challenges arising from an aging population.
 In a report released Thursday, HSBC economists calculated that “over the next decade, the world’s population is going to age at an unprecedented rate – with the numbers of over-65s in the world rising by 38 per cent as we move from having 7.5 workers per pensioner to 6.0 in the space of just 10 years.”

 This notion of time is psychologically difficult in the sense that delayed gratification – sacrificing now for benefits in the future – does not come naturally and indeed, becomes a hallmark of adulthood and maturity.
 To get a majority of the country to value future conditions over short-term comfort in policy discussions and the voting booth seems an impossible feat.